When Is a Georgia Pet Owner Liable for Injuries?

 Advantages of Having a Lawyer

 If you have any specific questions or concerns about proving liability, an experienced Georgia animal bite lawyer can help.
 “Our job as the attorney for that new client is to do all of that informal discovery or investigating,” Ashenden says.
-“And then if it looks like there’s a viable dog bite claim, then we file suit and we get to, through discovery through the courts, learn much more than we probably would just by doing the history on the owner of the dog.
+“And then if it looks like there’s a viable dog bite claim, we file suit and through [the discovery process], learn much more than we probably would just by doing the history on the owner of the dog.
 We can go a lot deeper, of course, with the courts.”

 How much will it cost to hire a lawyer?
 Many law firms and personal injury lawyers offer a free consultation.
 Most attorneys will charge a contingency fee for animal injury cases, meaning they won’t charge anything up front.
 “There’s no cost unless I recover for the client,” Ashenden says.
 If you prevail in court, your lawyer will be paid a percentage of whatever you recover.